 What are Mortgagee Repossessions?

 For those who are interested legally, the distinction is that with a foreclosure, the lender goes through the legal process of getting the borrower off the title to the property and putting themselves on the title deed as the owner of the property.

-With mortgagee repossession, the lender just gets a Court order to take over the property and sell it but the owner still remains on the title deed.
-In reality lenders do not bother to “foreclose” and get themselves on the title, they take the property as a mortgagee in possession and try and sell it as expediently as possible whilst still achieving the highest possible market price.
+With mortgagee repossession, the lender gets a Court order to take over the property and sell it, but the owner remains on the title deed.
+In reality, lenders do not bother to “foreclose” and get themselves on the title, they take the property as a mortgagee in possession and try and sell it as expediently as possible whilst still achieving the highest possible market price.

 If the homeowner is in arrears on their loan, the bank will prefer to repossess the property, sell it and then chase the borrower for any shortfall.

-There are many reasons why properties are repossessed.
-The process can be broken into three basic phases:
+There are many reasons why foreclosure properties are repossessed.
+The process can be broken into three primary phases:

 - Short Sale

 The process has never been taught or practised before in Australia, simply because we have never had market conditions such as these in the past.

 Some terms are not known vocabulary in the distressed real estate market.
 So don’t go quoting to a bank or lender that you want to do a “short sale” or a “pre-foreclosure sale”, the bank won’t know what you are talking about.

 I have borrowed the terms from the American market where they have been doing this for decades.
 (They have seen this market before in the late eighties and early nineties during the savings and loan crisis when this system of property investors buying distressed real estate at huge discounts occurred.)